mhelwig/urlfiddle/README.md

 ```
 etc.

+Furthermore, if you pass in two or more parameters, urlfiddle generates all possible combinations.

-You can also load parameter values and URL templates from files which can be useful for checking different xss injections or generally test a webservers behaviour
+You can also load arbitrary parameter values and URL templates from files which can be useful for checking a web application for xss injections, fuzzing, file and directory discovery or generally testing a webservers behaviour on unexpected requests

-The responses can be saved to files, send to stdout or converted to screenshots if you have wkhtmltopdf present.
+The responses can be saved to (text-)files, send to stdout or converted to screenshots if you have wkhtmltopdf present.
 You can show status codes, get an md5 checksum and more (- see available command line parameters).

-There are still some things to do and urlfiddle will only work in basic cases for now (i.e. it will not work when making calls through proxy servers and it does not support HTTP authentication yet).
+There are still many things to do and urlfiddle will only work in basic cases for now (i.e. it will not work when making calls through proxy servers and it does not support HTTP authentication yet).
 But you can send cookies already.

 A typical output may look like this: